ucdavis/cru-computing/collections/_helpdesk/connect_to_vpn.markdown

 <h3>Connecting to the CAES VPN from a Windows Computer: </h3>
 <ol style="PADDING-LEFT: 30px">
-   <li>Logged into the computer with your UC Davis Computing Account</li>
+   <li>Log into the computer with your UC Davis Computing Account</li>
    <li>In the lower-right corder (by the clock), click on the network icon
        <ul>
            <li>If you are connected to a wireless network, this icon will be a series of stacked arches and indicate the wireless signal strenth.</li>